fosteeco/javascript-drumkit/README.md

 The setAudioByKey was initially creating the audio object but I found that it would only play once with this method.
 Now it just returns the string.

+UPDATE: github doesn't work for hosting the sound files so setAudioByKey was updated to querySelect the audio tags

 https://javascript30.com/